Valley Industry & Commerce Association: History and mission

 The mission of VICA is to enhance the economic vitality of the greater San Fernando Valley region by advocating for a better business climate and quality of life.
 With its knowledge of the legislative process and economic issues, VICA's access to public officials ensures that the San Fernando Valley's business perspective will be heard in the interest of improving our business climate and quality of life.
 With input and guidance from its members, VICA maintains a regular presence at all levels of government to effectively represent Valley businesses.

 Structure

-VICA is led by a board of directors, composed of many of the top business leaders in the San Fernando Valley region and is currently chaired by Kevin Tamaki (AT&T).
+VICA is led by a board of directors, composed of many of the top business leaders in the San Fernando Valley region and is currently chaired by Victor Berrellez (U.S. Bank).
 VICA's chief staff member is currently President Stuart Waldman.

 VICA's advocacy efforts originate in its policy committees (divided up by issues, such as Healthcare and Transportation).
 Members discuss and determine positions on various policies, which are ultimately voted on by the VICA board.
 VICA advocates on these issues, through written or oral testimony, and meetings with officeholders locally, in Sacramento, or in Washington, D.C.